 You must organize alternative arrangements for your Homestay student in your absence and obtain approval for these arrangements from EA.

 Student absence overnight or for longer periods

 As your student is living away from home in a foreign country, the student may need time to adjust to expectations in Vancouver concerning matters such as water, Internet or electricity use, communication styles and food.
-If a serious concern arises, ET should to be advised.
+If a serious concern arises, EA should to be advised.

 Leave this empty:

 If you have questions about the contents of this document, you can email the document owner.